-Method 1 - Alternative apportionment petition submitted with your original or amended return
+Method 1 - Alternative apportionment petition submitted with your original or amended return alternative method of apportionment unless/until that alternative method of apportionment has been approved.

 - Check the alternative apportionment checkbox on the front of the return.
 Failure to do so could result in your request being overlooked.
-This box is to denote requests only and is not to be used after a request is approved. - Include a written petition for alternative apportionment with your original or amended return.
+This box is to denote requests only and isn't to be used after a request is approved. - Include a written petition for alternative apportionment with your original or amended return. - Don't complete the original or amended return using an

-- The original or amended return must be competed using standard apportionment unless/until an alternative apportionment has been approved. - Mail your petition to our normal return filing addresses.
+• Mail your petition to our normal return filing addresses.
 See "Filing checklist."